vignesh2914/Web-Scraping-Linkedin_2.0/README.md

 # Note - This 2.0 version is completely fine for  a beginner

-But to be like professional 3.0 I might suggest
+But to be like professional 3.0 I might suggest because in that repo i mentioned how to create a project setup
+---> Funtion
+---> try and except block
+---> logging
+---> custom exception
+---> API
+MANY MORE things can be done in that repo

 #--------------Thank you folks-----------------------------------------------